What is integrated physical and behavioral health?

 Okanogan County will be transitioning to fully-integrated Medicaid contracting on Jan.
 1, 2019.
 More information for Okanogan County can be found on our Okanogan County FIMC webpage.

 Chelan, Douglas, and Grant Counties transitioned to fully-integrated Medicaid contracting on Jan.
 1, 2018.
 More information on the integration from Chelan, Douglas, Grant County transition on our North Central FIMC Advisory Committee webpage.

-Additional integration resources from the Health Care Authority.
+Additional integration resources are available by visiting the Health Care Authority’s website.